 - Although there are a lot of great channels in the digital cable package, we stick with the basic cable.
 It saves us around $40/month and all the TV programs that we care to watch.

 There you have it.
 That’s just a few examples on how you can shave a few dollars off your monthly bills.
 Remember, $1 dollar saved is $1.50 dollars earned (after accounting for taxes)!
-If you have some more ideas, please feel free to add them to the comments.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+If you have some more ideas, please feel free to add them to the comments.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).